Alexis Anvekar MD ABIHM

 â

-Alzheimer's, Parkinson's, and age-related cognitive decline share a common thread: neuroinflammation, oxidative stress, and disrupted cellular communication.
+Alzheimer's, Parkinson's, neurodegenerative disorders and age-related cognitive decline share a common thread: neuroinflammation, oxidative stress, and disrupted cellular communication.
 MSC-derived exosomes may cross the blood-brain barrier to deliver bioactive molecules targeting these mechanisms, including mitochondrial dysfunction, neuronal apoptosis, and chronic inflammation.
 Emerging research suggests potential neuroprotective and regenerative effects, though large-scale trials are ongoing.

 ðĶī Joint Pain & Osteoarthritis